Austin, Texas, JW Marriott Austin, October 1-4, 2017

 Staff contact: Meredith Ward

-Goals and Objectives: Operating as a subcommittee of the Cybersecurity Committee, the Privacy and Data Protection Working Group will be a forum to discuss relevant issues in the states.
+Operating as a subcommittee of the Cybersecurity Committee, the Privacy and Data Protection Working Group will be a forum to discuss relevant issues in the states and to encourage state governments to create scalable tools and solutions for data protection.
 Possible topics may include, but are not limited to, privacy practices and policies with respect to electronic communications, cloud services, location tracking, automatic license plate readers, unmanned aerial vehicles and IoT.
-The expected format is a sharing of best practices by states and presentations from chief privacy officers
+The expected format is a sharing of best practices by states, presentations from chief privacy officers and information from other privacy professionals.

-Committee Chair: Michael Cockrill, CIO, State of Washington; Sallie Milam, CPO, State of West Virginia
+Committee Co-chairs: Sallie Milam, Chief Privacy Officer, State of West Virginia

-Charter Period: The committee will operate under a charter until September 30, 2017
+The committee will operate under a charter until September 30, 2018.